ITS-of-WNY/its-of-wny.github.io/services.md

         </div>
         <div class="8u 12u$(small)">
           <br />
-          <p>ITS of WNY holds more than 15 school district contracts in a large geograghic area, including schools operating in Genesee, Orleans, Erie, Wyoming, and Livingston Counties.
-Our therapists work within each school building alongside district personnel in order to collaborate with other professionals while providing quality services to students in their home districts.</p>
+          <p>ITS of WNY holds more than 15 school district contracts in a large geographic area, including schools operating in Genesee, Orleans, Erie, Wyoming, and Livingston Counties.
+Our therapists work within each school building alongside district personnel in order to collaborate with other professionals, while providing quality services to students in their home districts.</p>
           <a href="#services" class="button small scrolly icon fa-angle-up">Back to Top</a>
         </div>
       </div>